-However, it should be noted that BAK1 also act as a coreceptor with the PRRs during the perception of the PAMPs as well as a positive regulator of the subsequent PAMPs signaling.
+However, it should be noted that BAK1 also acts as a coreceptor with the PRRs during the perception of the PAMPs as well as a positive regulator of the subsequent PAMPs signaling.
 In the subsequent downstream signaling, the cytoplasmic kinase, botrytis-induced kinase-1 (BIK1) plays an important role.
-It interacts with the FLS2, EFR, and BAK1 and leads to the several downstream signaling cascade.
+It interacts with the FLS2, EFR, and BAK1 and leads to several downstream signaling cascades.

 Tyrosine phosphorylation not only activates the receptor kinase and initiates the subsequent signaling cascade but also inactivates the kinase inhibitors or protein phosphatases.
 Phosphorylation of the key tyrosine residues of the kinase inhibitors and protein phosphatases leads to the disruption of the inhibition of the receptor kinases by these inhibitory molecules.